HiredLabs-inc/boot-camp-poker-game/README.md

-# Boot Camp Poker Game
+# Boot Camp Texas Hold'em Game

 A simple, Python only text-based game of Texas Hold'em against AI-like players that runs in the command line.